arunbalajeev/binaural-sound-perception/README.md

 This repo contains the code of our [ECCV 2020 paper](https://arxiv.org/pdf/2003.04210.pdf)

+## License

+This software is released under a creative commons license which allows for personal and research use only.
+You can view a license summary [here](http://creativecommons.org/licenses/by-nc/4.0/).

 ## Installation

 * The code is tested with pytorch 1.5 and python 3.7.1